Brief History of Willersey Village

 Willersey National School (mixed), was built with a residence for the mistress, in 1844, by the Earl of Harrowby, and enlarged in 1896 to accommodate 59 children.

 Nutgrove on the Broadway Road used to be a silk mill powered by water.
-Silk was mostly processed in the Cotswolds from 1790 to 1842.
-Nearby Blockley had five or six small mills along a stream.
+Silk was mostly processed in the Cotswolds from 1720 to 1852.
+The trade reached its peak in about 1824.
+Nearby Blockley had seven or eight small mills along a stream.
 The silk mills closed from the mid 19th century onwards after the duty on French silk was abolished in an 1860 treaty with France.
 Silk moths eat the leaves of the white Mulberry almost exclusively.
 There is a 200 year old mulberry tree of majestic dimensions in Willersey but it is a black mulberry. not much good for silk production but the mulberries make excellent eating!
 Mulberry juice is bright red so those who stole mulberries gained stained hands, hence being "caught red handed".
 Rumour has it that this tree was planted to celebrate the Battle of Waterloo.

 Two streams come from springs on the Cotswold escarpment and pass through Willersey.
 One which starts on Campden Hill can be heard passing under the Broadway Road, then crossing the path from the Village Hall to Hays Close and then Collin Lane.
 The other passes behind the gardens of houses in Field Lane and Collin Close.
 Both ultimately join together before the disused railway line and eventually end up in the Badsey Brook.
 A third stream starts in the field next to the cemetery and passes under the B4632 to the east of the village.

 Willersey was the summer residence of the Abbots of Evesham.
 Abbot Zattan (1379-1418) designed the church pillars which are said to based on those which were in Evesham Abbey.